-OMAHA (DTN) -- A dry forecast for Argentina and southern Brazil and heavy rain prospects for central Brazil crop areas during the next week are the primary features for the commodity market's attention Monday.
+OMAHA (DTN) -- Ongoing dryness in Argentina and continued rain in the central Brazil forecast are the primary weather features for the commodity market's attention Wednesday.

 LIGHT MIDWEST MOISTURE